-On January 15, 2019, the Company was served notice by a creditor claiming a lien upon all of the unpatented mining claims in the Teels Marsh valley, Nevada, pursuant to a contract for construction services entered into during the previous year.
-The balance payable to the creditor is \$652,997 denominated in US dollars at February 28, 2019.
-On April 18, 2019 a partial lien release of USD\$100,000 was received reducing the balance to \$552,997.
+On January 15, 2019, the Company was served notice by a creditor claiming a Mechanics lien upon all of the unpatented mining claims in the Teels Marsh valley, Nevada, pursuant to a contract for construction services entered into during the previous year.
+On April 18, 2019, a partial lien release was recorded of US\$100,000, reducing the balance to \$552,997.
+An arbitration hearing has been set for September 19, 2019 to resolve the matter.
+The Mechanics lien deadline is April 9, 2020.